yukiharada1228/KnowledgeTransferGraph/README.md

 ## Changes Made to Hyperparameter Tuning

 In the original paper, the authors employed ASHA for hyperparameter tuning with pruning.
 However, it was deemed unsuitable for optimizing the Gate function in the temporal dimension.
 Consequently, pruning using ASHA was disabled, and a NopPruner (no pruning) was adopted as the pruner.
+Additionally, the original RandomSampler for sampling was replaced with a Multivariate TPE (Tree-structured Parzen Estimator) sampler to enhance the efficiency of the search process.

+## Replace CorrectGate with NegativeLinearGate
-Moreover, the original CorrectGate was replaced by NegativeLinearGate in the implementation.
+The original CorrectGate was replaced by NegativeLinearGate in the implementation.
 This change was made to specifically enhance the model's performance in controlling knowledge transfer along the temporal dimension, with the aim of improving overall accuracy.

-Additionally, the original RandomSampler for sampling was replaced with a Multivariate TPE (Tree-structured Parzen Estimator) sampler to enhance the efficiency of the search process.

 ## Usage
 To use the Knowledge Transfer Graph in your project, follow these steps: